narimanmani/nutri-scan/README.md

 npm run build
 ```

+The Netlify bundle is configured to ship the `pg` driver alongside the function code.
+Ensure dependencies are installed before
+deploying so the PostgreSQL client remains available at runtime.

 ## How It Works

 - **Image analysis**: The upload flow converts photos to base64 data URLs and proxies them through a Netlify function that invokes OpenAI GPT-4o (vision + text) for calorie and macronutrient estimates with aggressive caching and configurable timeouts to reduce first-call stalls.